dotnet/dotNext/docs/features/threading/objectpool.md

 # Shortest Job First
 This strategy differs from round-robin in the following aspects:
-1. Objects are creating lazily
+1. Objects are creating lazily.
-1. Objects are destroying automatically by the pool if they are not in use for a longer period of time
+1. Objects are destroying automatically by the pool if they are not in use for a long period of time.
+1. The most recently returned object to the pool will pulled by waiting thread, in contrast to cirtucal-based access.

 You should provide factory as a constructor parameter that will be used by the pool for instantiating objects during pool lifetime.